Hedwig Lachmann

 Hedwig Lachmann (29 August 1865 – 21 February 1918) was a German author, translator and poet.

 Life and work

-Lachmann was born in Stolp, Pomerania in 1865, to a Jewish family, and was the daughter of a cantor, Isaak Lachmann.
+Lachmann was born in Stolp, Pomerania, Kingdom of Prussia in 1865, to a Jewish family, and was the daughter of a cantor, Isaak Lachmann.
 She spent her childhood in Stolp and a subsequent seven years in Hürben (Swabia).
 At the age of 15, she passed exams in Augsburg to become a language teacher.
 Two years later she became a governess in England.

-From 1899 until 1917 she belonged to both Friedrichshagener and Pankower poetry societies.
+From 1899 until 1917 she belonged to both the Friedrichshagen and Pankow poetry societies.

 She met her future husband, Gustav Landauer, in 1899 at Richard Dehmel's house.
-One of their grandchildren, Mike Nichols, grew up to be a famous American television, stage and film director, writer, and producer.
+One of their grandchildren, Mike Nichols, grew up to be an American television, stage and film director, writer, and producer.
 She died in Krumbach, Swabia, a very early fatality of the 1918 flu pandemic.